imjoy-team/ImJoy/web/public/docs/api.md

 result1, result2 = await asyncio.gather(p1, p2)
 ```

-Similarly for Javascript, you can use
+Similarly for JavaScript, you can use

 ```javascript
 const p1 = api.run("name of plugin 1")